LeonardoESousa/NEMO/README.md

 ## How to use it?

+Here is a quick guide on how to use the software.
+For a detailed tutorial, click [here](https://github.com/LeonardoESousa/NEMO/blob/main/Tutorial/Tutorial.md).

 1. Initial steps:
     - Create a folder for your project.
 Add the log file for the frequency calculation to your folder.
 If the frequency calculation was run with Gaussian, you must also provide a QChem input file containing some settings you wish to apply in the ensemble calculations (e.g. functional, basis set, omega value, charge and multiplicity etc).
 An example of such file (td.in) is provided [here](https://github.com/LeonardoESousa/NEMO/tree/main/batch_examples).
     - A frequency calculation in the S0 state is suitable for computing an absorption spectrum.
 For fluorescence spectra and/or ISC rates calculations from Sn states to triplet states, a Sn frequency calculation is expected.
 Finally, for phosphorescence spectra and/or rISC rates calculations from Tn states to singlet states, a Tn frequency calculation is expected.